divyam1464/Cafe-Couture/README.md

 📘 Technologies Used

 - **HTML5** – for semantic structure
 - **CSS3** – for custom styling, layout, transitions, and responsiveness
+- 🧱 **Bootstrap** – for responsive grid layout, pre-styled components, and faster UI development
 - **JavaScript (Vanilla)** – for interactivity and dynamic content
 - **Swiper.js** – for the responsive testimonial slider
 - **Font Awesome** – for social media and contact icons